 I thought that nothing could beat the deliciousness of a slice of tart, sweet, juicy pineapple cut straight off the fruit, eaten unadulterated.
 But then I cut up some pineapple and put it in a pan with hot butter, brown sugar, cinnamon and vanilla, and my life hasn’t been the same since.

 Once you start caramelizing pineapple, a whole new avenue of possibilities opens up.
-It’s incredible juiciness holds up to treatment in a hot pan, it’s flavour only intensifying, while taking on an amazing toffee/caramel note.
-It works in both sweet and savoury dishes, too, one of my favourite quick dinners is a bowl of rice noodles served with pineapple that has been cooked with ginger, chilli and garlic and then caramelized in a mixture of soy sauce, fish sauce and brown sugar.
+No longer the simple preserve of the exotic fruit salad, pineapple is your passport to a series of delectable desserts.
+Its incredible juiciness holds up to treatment in a hot pan, its flavour only intensifying, while taking on an amazing toffee/caramel note.
+It works in both sweet and savoury dishes, too – one of my favourite quick dinners is a bowl of rice noodles served with pineapple that has been cooked with ginger, chilli and garlic and then caramelized in a mixture of soy sauce, fish sauce and brown sugar.
 A scattering of toasted peanuts, and you have the most incredible mixture of sweet/sour/salty/nutty flavours.

 But, in the interests of desserts being infinitely more sexy than anything involving fish sauce, my recipe today lies firmly in that realm.
+Here, chunks of intensely sweet, sticky pineapple are spiced with warming cinnamon and the slightest grind of black pepper (sounds odd, but trust me – it’s also great with strawberries).
+They are then partially enclosed within buttery sweet pastry to form a galette.
 A galette is a sort of rustic, freeform tart that doesn’t require a tin.
 It is absolutely the easiest thing in the world to do with pastry, and lends itself to all sorts of sweet and savoury recipes.
-No faffing about with tins or blind baking, you simply put fruit on the pastry and fold the edges up around it, like tucking it into bed.
+No faffing about with tins or blind baking – you simply put fruit on the pastry and fold the edges up around it, like tucking it into bed.
 I love galettes because they look incredibly impressive, yet are anything but.

 This is the perfect recipe if you’re a bit pressed for time, especially if you buy shop-bought pastry or make your own in advance.
 All you’re required to do is cook a bit of pineapple, roll some pastry, then let the oven do the work.
 The crumbly pastry is a delicious contrast to the sugary, spiced sweetness of the fruit, and it will surprise and delight those poor souls who have never had caramelized pineapple in a dessert before.
 Cold, cold vanilla ice cream is absolutely essential for serving this, I would say.
 Enjoy!